 And best of all, once you've mastered the basic recipe, you can pretty much throw in whatever odds and ends you've got kicking around in the crisper.

-This particular version takes advantage of two of my current in-season-right-freakin’-now-so-eat-it-while-you-can obsessions – tender sweet peas and pungent garlic scapes – and pairs them up with delicately earthy shiitake mushrooms and chunks of creamy Macedonian-style feta, plus a handful of shredded fresh basil for a simple seasonal meal.
+This particular version takes advantage of two of my current in-season-right-freakin'-now-so-eat-it-while-you-can obsessions - tender sweet peas and pungent garlic scapes, and pairs them up with delicately earthy shiitake mushrooms and chunks of creamy Macedonian-style feta.

 Serve it hot out of the oven with a simple green salad on the side for a satisfying summertime supper, and then sandwich the leftovers between thick slices of hearty sourdough bread for an even better lunch the next day.